shivam-127/Sign-language-detect/README.md

   - OpenCV: For video and image processing
   - Scikit-learn: For building and training machine learning models
   - NumPy: For numerical computations
-  - Tkinter: For GUI-based interface (if applicable)
+  - Tkinter: For GUI-based interface